Svancara/FinDogAI/docs/remarks.md

 ## Audit log

-- A detailed log of operations must be developed.
+- A detailed log of operations must be developed in the database.
 - Changes in the database must be stored in the log together with DateTime and with the Author of the operation.
 - CREATE When, and by whom.
 - UPDATE: When, and by whom.
 The old value of the changed field must be stored in the log.